 Plants are one of the easiest and most effective ways to improve your living space.
 They add colour, vibrance, and life to any room – plus, they’re affordable to buy and easy to look after.
 Perhaps the biggest benefit, however, is the effect that they can have on your wellbeing.

-Multiple studies show that indoor plants can boost mood, productivity, focus, and creativity, as well as reduce stress and tiredness.
-Plus, plants also help create clean air by absorbing toxins and producing oxygen, so they can quickly turn a stale and stuffy room into a living, breathing indoor space.
+Multiple studies show that indoor plants can boost mood, productivity, focus, and creativity, as well as reduce feelings of stress and tiredness.
+Plants also help create clean air by absorbing toxins and producing oxygen, so they can quickly turn a stale and stuffy room into a living, breathing indoor space.

 You can buy plants from your local florist or supermarket, or browse in garden centres or DIY stores.
-You can choose to have a few large, statement house plants, or plenty of smaller plants – or both, if you like the idea of a really green living space.
+You might choose to have a few large, statement house plants or plenty of smaller plants – or both, if you like the idea of a really green living space.

 To create the illusion of your living space being filled with greenery, it’s best to arrange groups of small plants at varying heights.
-Have a read of this article on how to create your own urban jungle in your living area from The Little Botanical to find out more.
+Have a read of this advice on how to create your own urban jungle in your living area from The Little Botanical to find out more.

 2. Choose the right lights